If you are travelling with a radiation monitor, it is recommended that you also bring a control monitor.

 Older style X-ray baggage scanners give out a small amount of radiation and are unlikely to give workers a false occupational dose.
 For each pass of the baggage X-ray scanner there would be a maximum dose delivered of 0.01 mSv (Section 5.2(b) of Radiation Health Series 21).
 A monitor would have to pass through a baggage scanner more than 10 times to receive a dose greater than 0.1 mSv.

-However, the newer CT-style baggage scanners, which allow you to keep your laptop in your bag, can deliver a higher dose of approximately 0.5 mSv per scan, depending on the scanner’s settings.
-This radiation is considered part of the monitor’s background radiation dose.
-That’s why it’s important for the control and personal monitors to stay together during travel, so that an accurate occupational dose can be determined by subtracting the background radiation.
+Newer CT-style baggage scanners, which allow you to keep your laptop in your bag, can deliver a higher dose of about 0.5 mSv per scan, depending on the scanner settings.
+This radiation counts as part of the monitor’s background radiation dose.
+That’s why it’s important to keep both the control and personal monitors together during travel.
+This ensures that the background radiation can be subtracted properly to calculate an accurate occupational dose.

-To minimise the impact of baggage scanners on background dose, we advise carrying both the personal monitor and the travel control monitor with you during airport passenger screening.
-By keeping the monitors on your person, you can ensure that the background dose recorded on both devices remains consistent, while also minimising any additional background dose.
+To reduce the impact of baggage scanners on background dose, we recommend keeping both your personal monitor and travel control monitor with you during airport screening.
+This ensures both devices record the same background radiation and helps avoid any additional exposure.

 What if I wear my monitor when going through airport passenger screening?